Russell Budd Surges to Victory online casino paypal to Win His Second Mandarin Tour, 2 Day Event at Diamond Back G.C.

-August 5, 2015 (Richmond Hill, ON) By Terry Griffiths – Twenty-four year old Russell Budd of Toronto, Ontario has won his second professional victory in the Mandarin Tour’s, 2 Day event at Diamond Back Golf Club.
+August 5, 2015 (Richmond Hill, ON) By Terry Griffiths – Twenty-four year old Russell Budd of Toronto, Ontario has won his second professional victory in the Mandarin Tour’s, 2 Day event at best casinos for online slot machines.
 Budd surged to victory on the final eighteen holes, in a come-from-behind win, after being in a six-way tie for second place after Day 1 at 3 under par, one stroke back of Zack Kempa at 4 under.
 Budd took the lead at 5 under par after 27 holes with three birdies and one bogey on the par 3 third hole.
 From that point on, Budd never looked back and solidified his lead on the final 9 holes with five birdies and 3 bogeys to finish at 7 under, 3 strokes ahead of second place finisher Michael Gligic.
 Budd was delighted with his second career win since turning pro two years ago with both wins coming on the Mandarin Tour.
 “I hit my wedges very good today and made a lot of seven to ten foot putts,” said Budd.
 “The key to my success was staying relaxed and enjoying the day.”

 Budd, a Business Management graduate from DePaul University in Chicago was delighted with the win and the Diamond Back course.
 “The greens were in really good shape; nice and quick,” said an energized Budd who earned $5,000 of the $25,000 purse.
 Budd, who is sponsored by CAMROST FELCORP, a condo development company specializing in premium residences in Toronto, ON, is one step closer to his objective of playing on the PGA Tour.
 Budd had two solid rounds (68, 67 – 135) with fourteen birdies on 36 holes.
 Only one of Budd’s birdies came on a par 3 hole over the two days.